 Scientists, innovators and policy makers participated to the session “Science and Climate diplomacy in the Mediterranean region: Green recovery towards prosperity”, as part of the European Research and Innovation days 2020.

 Geopolitics of Horizon association: from proximity to global

 On September 22, 2020, the Associated Countries to Horizon 2020 as well as close EU R&I partners took part in the European Research and Innovation Days to discuss the geopolitical dimension of research cooperation.

 Distinguished panellists outlined the mutual advantages derived from the Association status, for both Europe and its R&I partners.
 In times of global challenges and shifting alliance patterns, Association to European framework programmes helps to build stronger partnerships by pooling resources to increase R&I’s efficiency and effectiveness.

 Horizon 2020, the European Union’s (EU) framework programme for research and innovation is ‘Open to the World’.
 International cooperation is mainstreamed across the whole programme and developing global research partnerships is a key priority for the EU.

 Scientific cooperation with non-EU countries aims to strengthen the EU’s excellence in research and innovation, its attractiveness and economic and industrial competitiveness as well as support EU external policies.
-Promoting a network of research entities and cooperation, the programme connects researchers and innovators to tackle global societal challenges – as embodied in the UN Sustainable Development Goals – such as climate change and food security.
-Science diplomacy is also an increasingly important tool to enhance cooperation with non-EU countries.
+Promoting a network of research entities and cooperation, the programme connects researchers and innovators to tackle global challenges in areas like energy, health, food and water as well as to deliver on the European Green Deal and the Sustainable Development Goals (SDGs).
+Moreover, science diplomacy is an increasingly important tool to enhance cooperation with non-EU countries.

 So far, 16 countries have concluded an agreement to be an associated country within Horizon 2020:

-- Bosnia & Herzegovina
+- Bosnia and Herzegovina